 A prototype meeting of the Fort Worth Haiku Society happened on Saturday May 18, 2002.
 Earlier in that morning I sent 5 haiku to Acorn magazine for their consideration for publication.
 I also posted haiku in AOL's Amazing Instant Novelist Short Poetry, Instant Poetry and Romance poetry boards (now defunct.)

 Around noon my wife Brenda and I decided on an impormptu trip to the Fort Worth Japanese Gardens.
 It was a day after a rain, we had blue sky, light breeze and a comfortable temperature.
 Everything was green and lush.
 Lots of turtles and, of course, the koi.
 The Gardens were very busy with visitors.
-Brenda's hip was hurting her so she stayed at the Meditation Gardens while I strolled around.
-We wrote haikai and then I met back with her and we shared our 'ku'.
+Brenda's hip was hurting so she stayed at the Meditation Gardens while I strolled around.
+We wrote haikai and then I met back up with her and we shared our 'ku'.
 This was around 2 p.m.
 I decided to go ahead and start the Fort Worth Haiku Society.
 The meetings were to be on the 3rd Saturday of each month.
 I later discovered while surfing the web that this was a very common day for haiku meetings.
-Later at home I read Jane Reichhold's 1996 "Another Attempt To Define Haiku"" and prepared for my Haiku Workshop for presentation to the New Millennium Poets of Arlington Texas while listening to a Japanese music CD.
+Later, at home, I read Jane Reichhold's 1996 "Another Attempt To Define Haiku" and prepared for my Haiku Workshop for presentation to the New Millennium Poets of Arlington Texas while listening to a Japanese music CD.

 June 15, 2002 we held the first official meeting of FWHS at the Japanese Gardens in the covered Meditation Garden.
 Charter Members: Cynthia Arceneaux, Roberta Pipes Bowman, Coke Reed Brown Jr*. susan delaney, sharon Fernbach, Fred Fowler*, J. Paul Holcomb, Barbara Beene Jackson, Cliff T. Roberts, Brenda Roberts, Ruth Savage.
 Dennis J. Smith, Ocean St. John, Jeannette Strother, and Susan Wiley.